 How to manage MOQ through inventory management software

-James and James ControlPort technology gives users insights into where their product levels are in real-time, allowing you to make decisions instantly to keep ahead of potential stock issues.
+James and James ControlPort order fulfillment software gives users insights into where their product levels are in real-time, allowing you to make decisions instantly to keep ahead of potential stock issues.

 ControlPort is a cloud-based software that also offers analytics into seasonal trends and customer behaviour, which should be an essential part of your analytics tools.